 #7 Fill up your tummy in De Pijp

-Resting south of the city center in the borough of Zuid, De Pijp is arguably one of the best foodie neighborhoods in the city.
+Resting south of the city center in the borough of Zuid, De Pijp is arguably one of the best foodie neighborhoods in the city, famous for Middle Eastern eateries and old school pubs.
 ARF, so let’s get chompin’!
-From chops’ lickin’ tagine to savory pad thai to beg-worthy shawarmas, I will stare these goodies down until I WILL them to my little mouth!
+From chops’ lickin’ tagine to savory pad thai to beg-worthy shawarmas, I will stare down these delectable goodies until I WILL them to my little mouth!
 De Pijp is foodie heaven where I can grease up my paws from food from all over the world.

 #8 Sunbathe in Weesperzijde

-Even if you’re not down for a sunbathe or snack along the river, this street makes a scenic stroll with your dog in the morning or early afternoon as it comprises a wide brick walkway with an adjacent grass area.
-Needless to bark, there is plenty of space for me to MARK IT UP.
-As most Dutch are dog-lovers, I became quite popular on my daily walks here.
-My teddy bear face and soft brown eyes are my secret weapons to getting a treat or two :).
+Even if you’re not down for sunbathing or picnicking along the river, this street makes a scenic stroll with your dog in the morning or early afternoon, which comprises a wide brick walkway with an adjacent grass area.
+Needless to bark, there are plenty of spots (or SPAWTS) for me to MARK IT UP.
+As most Dutch are dog lovers, it was no surprise that I became uber PAWpular on my daily walks here as the resident Yorkie.
+My teddy bear face and soft brown eyes are secret weapons to getting a treat or two.

 #9 Blend in with The Night Watch at Rembrandtplein Square

-Named after the artist Rembrandt van Rijn who resided nearby in 1600s, Rembrandtplein Square has a history dating back to the Middle Ages with defensive walls to protect the city.
-It later served as a public space for nightlife artists, and now it’s a gathering place for locals, tourists, and nightlife party-goers.
+Named after the artist Rembrandt van Rijn who resided nearby in the 1600s, Rembrandtplein Square has a rich history dating back to the Middle Ages with defensive walls to protect the city.
+It later served as a public space for nightlife artists, and now it’s a gathering place for locals, tourists, and nightlife party-goers (and yes, I sniffed out quite a few doggies).
 Their main attraction is the life-size bronze The Night Watch monument, a stellar representation of The Night Watch painting by Rembrandt from the 17th Century Golden Age.
-Depicting a group of militiamen and a fabulous military dog, this sculpture was presented to the square in 2006 to honor Rembrandt’s 400th birthday.
+Depicting militiamen and a courageous military dog, this sculpture was presented to the square in 2006 to honor Rembrandt’s 400th birthday.